-Swiss crypto miner to build Swedish plant
+Swiss crypto miner embarks on Swedish venture

-Alpine Mining, the Swiss cryptocurrency specialist, is branching out of Switzerland to set up a sizeable crypto mining farm in Sweden.
-The company has teamed up with Hong-Kong based blockchain firm Diginex to boost its presence in Europe.
+Alpine Mining, the Swiss cryptocurrency specialist, is branching out of Switzerland to help set up a sizeable crypto mining farm in Sweden.
+The company been contracted by Diginex to boost the Hong-Kong based blockchain firm’s presence in Europe.

+Diginex says it is also eyeing a range of other sites in Europe, including Switzerland, as it looks to build up its capacity for creating cryptocurrency tokens to a 100-megawatt operation.

+Switzerland and Sweden share a number of competitive advantages for the energy-hungry crypto mining industry.
+These include plentiful hydro power, a cool climate to mitigate the heating of computers, a stable government and a crypto-friendly regime.

+Mining for a wide variety of cryptocurrencies, such as bitcoin, ethereum on monero, involves specialized computers competing with each other to solve complex mathematical puzzles.
+The miner that wins the race is rewarded with cryptocurrencies.

+Crypto mining operates on a relatively small scale in Switzerland at present.
+Some mines have been forced to close down as electricity costs are not competitive internationally.

-The Swiss firm recently made a name for itself by setting up its own hydro-electric powered crypto mine in the small village of Gondo, near the Italian border in canton Valais.
+Alpine Mining recently made a name for itself by setting up its own hydro-electric powered crypto mine in the small village of Gondo, near the Italian border in canton Valais.
 This facility is packed with rows of computers that mint new digital currencies and tokens.

-It now has the task of setting up an eight megawatt hydro-electric mine at an undisclosed location in northern Sweden, which is around 30x bigger than the Gondo operation.
+It now has the task of helping to set up an eight-megawatt hydro-electric mine at an undisclosed location in northern Sweden, which is around 30x bigger than the Gondo operation.
+Alpine Mining will take responsibility for installing the computer hardware and for its maintenance.

 Alpine Mining’s success in Gondo helped the company win the contract to assist Diginex’s European expansion, according to co-founder Ludovic Thomas.
 The team built the Gondo mine by hand, designing the cooling system themselves and producing plastic clips to secure equipment from an on-site 3D printing machine.